dyyyl/hash-it-to-the-max/notes.md

 ```

 Hashing is the secret sauce in our hashmap that makes them run so incredibly
-fast, but picking a good hashing function is just as important during
+fast, but picking a good hashing function is incredibly important during
 implementation.
 We're using `string-hash` due to that fact that it iterates over
 a string backwards during the hash function (which is faster than iterating
 forward, for some reason), and because it uses the XOR operator instead of the